List of characters in The Loud House franchise: Lucy Loud

-Lucy L. Loud (voiced by Jessica DiCicco, portrayed by Aubin Bradley in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 8-year-old (9-year-old from season 5 onward and live-action media) seventh child of the Loud family and Lynn's roommate.
+Lucy L. Loud (voiced by Jessica DiCicco, portrayed by Aubin Bradley in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 8-year-old (9-year-old from season 5 onward and live-action media) seventh child and sixth daughter of the Loud family and Lynn's roommate.
 Her name came from Savino and his wife's plans to name potential daughters.
 Lucy wears a black dress, long white sleeves and stockings with black stripes, and black shoes.
 She has pale white skin and long black hair with bangs that cover her eyes.
 She looks identical to the Loud children's great-grandmother Harriet.
 Lucy often seems to appear out of nowhere, which often frightens her siblings.
 She is also a fortune-teller, and her predictions turn out to happen very literally.
 Along with Lana and Lily, she has the best younger sister relationship with Lincoln.
 At school, Lucy is a part of the Morticians' Club with similar students.
 Lucy has a bust of the vampire Edwin, who is from her favorite book and TV series The Vampires of Melancholia.
 While she pledges to be with Edwin in the afterlife, her crush is Rusty Spokes' younger brother Rocky.
 Lucy is a 3rd grader at Royal Woods Elementary School for the first four seasons and attends school with her siblings Lincoln, Lana, Lola, and Lisa.
-But, as of "Schooled!", Lucy is a 4th grader and attends school with her younger sisters Lana, Lola, and Lisa.
+As of "Schooled!", Lucy is a 4th grader and attends school with her younger sisters Lana, Lola, and Lisa.